ba-itsys/keycloak-push-mfa-extension/README.md

 The provider ships with a lightweight theme fragment under `src/main/resources/theme-resources/`.
 When the extension is built, those assets are copied into the deployed theme so you can either customize them in-place or copy them into your own Keycloak theme module and override the templates via standard theme selection.
 The bundle contains:

 - **Enrollment (Required Action)** – `templates/push-register.ftl` renders the QR code, enrollment token, and SSE watcher while the user finishes onboarding.
 The markup is fully self-contained: everything is driven by `data-push-*` attributes on the root element plus localized strings from `messages/messages_en.properties`.
 To restyle the screen, replace the HTML/CSS and keep emitting the same attributes (or call `KeycloakPushMfa.initRegisterPage(...)` manually) so the QR code and SSE wiring continue to function.
 - **Login waiting UI** – `templates/push-wait.ftl` powers the “waiting for approval” screen.
 It subscribes to the challenge SSE endpoint via the same data attributes and optionally shows the confirm token for demo purposes.
+The “Open App” button uses the same-device link token (optionally carrying `userVerification` when `sameDeviceIncludeUserVerification=true`).
 Swap the layout or remove the token preview altogether; just ensure the `data-push-*` attributes remain if you still rely on `KeycloakPushMfa.initLoginPage(...)`.
 - **Terminal pages** – `templates/push-denied.ftl` and `templates/push-expired.ftl` explain why a login stopped (canceled, denied, expired).
 These files only display localized strings, so they are easy to rebrand or translate by editing the template and updating the corresponding entries in `messages/messages_<locale>.properties`.

 All shared browser behavior (SSE handling, QR rendering, clipboard helpers) lives in `resources/js/push-mfa.js`.
 The script exposes `KeycloakPushMfa.initRegisterPage`, `KeycloakPushMfa.initLoginPage`, and `KeycloakPushMfa.autoInit`, so if you move to a different frontend stack you can reuse those helpers or replace them entirely with your own EventSource/QR logic.
 Because every UI asset is a regular Keycloak theme resource, you customize them the same way as any other login theme: copy the template/JS/message files into your custom theme folder, adjust them, and point the realm to that theme via the admin console or `keycloak.conf`.